agericke/Twitter_API_Scrapper_Intro/a4/README_2.md

 - It is expected that when I run your `collect.py` script, I may get different data than you collected when you tested your code.
 While the final results of the analysis may differ, your scripts should still work on new datasets.
 - You may checkin to Github any configuration or data files that your code needs.
 For example, if you've used manually annotated training data to fit a classifier, you may store that in Github.
 However, you should not store large data files (e.g., >50Mb).
 However, please ensure that your code will run using the commands above.
 Ensure that you use *relative*, not *absolute* paths when needed.
 (E.g., don't put "C:/Aron/data" as a path.)
 I recommend checking that your code works on another system prior to submission.
 - If you use any non-standard libraries, please include a list of the library names in a file `requirements.txt`.
 I should then be able to install the with the command `pip install -r requirements.txt`.

+## SETUP

+First of all install all the required packages by running:
+`pip install -r requirements.txt`

+Then, create a file named `twitter.cfg` in the root directory containing your `user_key` and `access_tokens`.